China's CEFC chairman investigated for suspected economic crimes: source

 Detail on the probe comes after the Chinese government last week took control of insurer Anbang Insurance Group Co Ltd and said its chairman was being prosecuted for economic crimes, underscoring Beijing's willingness to curtail big-spending conglomerates as it cracks down on financial risk.

+It also comes ahead of an annual meeting of parliament, which opens on Monday, when President Xi Jinping is likely to cement his hold on power with a proposal to remove term limits for the office.

-Given problems in China's financial system, it was "distinctly possible" the government will assume control of more firms, said Professor Christopher Balding at the Peking University HSBC School of Business in Shenzhen.
+Given problems in China's financial system, it was "distinctly possible" the government would assume control of more firms, said Professor Christopher Balding at the Peking University HSBC School of Business in Shenzhen.

 "They are trying to essentially ... build firewalls around each of these things so that people that are dealing with them say 'OK the government stepped in, I’m going to get my money back'," Balding said.